ajroach42/ajroach42.github.io/_posts/2016-02-26-The-Future-Of-Tech.md

 It's easy to imagine a future where a device like this replaces existing top-down cellphone networks with a bottom-up wireless infrastructure, providing everyone access to a secondary (free! surveillance resistant! censor proof!) internet.
 (And there are [people working to make things like this a reality][5].)

 ![][6]

-GoTenna is the first in a wave of products that will revolutionize the way we communicate

 Of course, GoTenna is currently used for Point to Point texts, it's a tool to augment your smart device, not a replacement for the existing infrastructure, but it shows the potential for distributing and decentralizing communication channels in a tangible (and powerful) way.